 - How to automatically assign Peer Reviews in Canvas

 - How to use Peer Reviews in Canvas

 Re-Imagining Classroom Group Activities for Online

-For online group activities, we can use Collaborate’s breakout room function.
+For online group activities, we can use Zoom or Collaborate’s breakout room function.
 With a click of a button, you can randomly distribute a specific number of students to each private breakout rooms where they can discuss and complete activities in these smaller groups.
 With another click of a button, you can bring all students back to the main room to report.
-Once back in the main room, there are many options for mechanisms for reporting: you could randomly call on a team to report; you could use Collaborate’s polling function to gather decisions from all teams, or you could share a whiteboard for teams to report on.
+Once back in the main room, there are many options for mechanisms for reporting: you could randomly call on a team to report; you could use the polling functions to gather decisions from all teams, or you could share a whiteboard for teams to report on.
 The Centre for Instructional Support can provide support during sessions the first time you use this kind of functionality.
 Contact us at email@example.com if you want someone to co-pilot with you during your first breakout room session.